Debunking Huebner's 'A Possible Declining Trend for Worldwide Innovation'

 Introduction

-2. Selection against educational attainment > selection against IQ.
-Since educational attainment was often used as proxy for IQ decline in genetic/biobank studies, genetic estimates of IQ decline were greatly exaggerated.
+Second, selection pressures against educational attainment exceed those against IQ itself.
+Since educational attainment frequently served as a proxy for IQ in genetic and biobank studies, previous estimates of cognitive decline were substantially inflated.

 huebnersinnovation